Published on 03 May 2023

 Physiotherapy for Seniors serves older adults who experience joint pain, muscle weakness, and suffer from illnesses that cause physical impairment, like stroke, or heart and lung disease.
 It is also suitable for those with increased risk of falls.
 This form of therapy combines wellness education, strength and balance training, and fall prevention techniques to improve one’s mobility, stamina and quality of life.

 If you have a loved one who needs care support for activities of daily living, we are here to support you.
-Drop us a line at 67156715.
+Take a short quiz to find out your needs.
 We can explore more ways to help make your caregiving journey easier.

 You're being redirected to our booking page